Libya rebels retake village south of Tripoli

 France said on Tuesday a political way out of the conflict was being looked at and that Gaddafi's emissaries had been in contact with NATO members to say he was ready to leave power.

 "A political solution is more than ever indispensable and is beginning to take shape," French Prime Minister Francois Fillon said in Paris.

 But it was not obvious how negotiations could persuade Gaddafi to quit, especially at a time when the Western alliance ranged against him is showing signs of wavering.

 A report on Libya's official JANA news agency described statements by Western officials about Gaddafi potentially stepping down or leaving the country as "elusive dreams."

 French President Nicolas Sarkozy is under pressure to find a quick solution.
 He gambled by taking a personal role in supporting the rebels, but is now anxious to avoid costly military operations running into the start of campaigning for the April 2012 presidential election.

-"The United States is willing to spend on defence, Britain is willing to spend on defence and deploy.
+"The United States is willing to spend on defense, Britain is willing to spend on defense and deploy.
 Far too (many) of our European partners inside NATO are still trying to get a free ride, and they should regard Libya as a wake-up call," Fox said in London.

-The rebel National Transitional Council, based in the eastern Libyan city of Benghazi, received a diplomatic boost on Wednesday when Belgium, Luxembourg and the Netherlands recognised the council as Libyans' legitimate representative.
+The rebel National Transitional Council, based in the eastern Libyan city of Benghazi, received a diplomatic boost on Wednesday when Belgium, Luxembourg and the Netherlands recognized the council as Libyans' legitimate representative.

 The Benelux countries joined more than 20 nations that have already granted the council recognition.